rzhao010/teamx/README.md

 If you are looking for a detailed "getting started" guide for the Watson Visual Recognition service, head on over [here](https://www.ibm.com/watson/developercloud/doc/visual-recognition/getting-started.html).
 Looking for a demo of the service?
 [Go here](https://visual-recognition-demo.mybluemix.net/).

-# Instructions for for a 3-Hour Workshop
+# Instructions for a 3-Hour Workshop

 ### Prep Work